-Prior to or concurrently with the separation, we and Alcan intend to enter into one or more metal supply agreements pursuant to which Alcan will supply us with specified quantities of metal at a negotiated price during a specific period.
-This agreement is anticipated to provide us with the ability to cover some metal requirements through a fixed price purchase mechanism.
-The terms of this agreement are in the process of being established.
+Prior to or concurrently with the separation, we and Alcan or one of our respective subsidiaries intend to enter into four metal supply agreements pursuant to which Alcan will supply us with specified quantities of remelt ingot, molten metal and sheet ingot in North America and Europe at agreed prices during specific periods.
+These agreements are anticipated to provide us with the ability to cover some metal requirements through a fixed price purchase mechanism.

-The agreement may be terminated by Alcan (1) upon a breach by us or any of our affiliates of the non-competition covenant set forth in the separation agreement, or (2) upon the occurrence of a control-related event (as defined under "- Separation agreement - Change of control" above).
+The agreements may be terminated by Alcan (1) upon a breach by us or any of our affiliates of the non-competition covenant set forth in the separation agreement, or (2) upon the occurrence of a control-related event (as defined under "--- Separation agreement --- Change of control" above).

-In addition, we expect that certain metal supply agreements currently in effect between us and Alcan will remain in effect following the separation.
+In addition, we expect that an ingot supply agreement currently in effect between Alcan and Alcan Taihan Aluminum will remain in effect following the separation.